Tools for distance education

 TUR - support for educational development

-TUR, the Council for Pedagogical Development at the Faculty of Science and Technology, provides support and guidance for the faculty's pedagogical development.
+TUR, the Council for Educational Development at the Faculty of Science and Technology, provides support and guidance for the faculty's pedagogical development.
 TUR acts to ensure that students, teachers and educational leaders at all levels work together based on reflection and scientifically based practice.
 An increased knowledge of university pedagogy and subject didactics guarantees well-founded decisions and leads to thoughtful renewal of teaching and examination, courses and programs.

 TUR is responsible for the faculty's continuing education of university teachers through courses as well as seminars, workshops och conferences (TUK).
 TUR provides support in the form of different networks and offers adapted support to educational leaders and teachers, educational programs and departments.
 TUR conducts studies among students and teachers, which is the basis for further pedagogical development.